It Feels So Right: Composition

 The song was written by Ben Weisman and Fred Wise.

 Recording

-Elvis Presley recorded the song on March 20, 1960, at RCA Studio B in Nashville.
+Elvis Presley recorded the song on March 20, 1960, at RCA Studio B in Nashville, Tennessee.
 It was his second post-army recording session.
 The session featured Scotty Moore on guitar, Bob Moore on bass, Hank Garland on electric bass, D. J. Fontana and Buddy Harman on drums, Floyd Cramer on piano.
 Elvis Presley played guitar as well as sang.
-Additional vocals were provided by the Jordanaires.
+Backing vocals were provided by the Jordanaires.